Meteorites and the RNA World: Synthesis of Nucleobases in Carbonaceous Planetesimals and the Role of Initial Volatile Content: Model Setup

 The Gibbs coefficients $a$--$f$ are the input for the equilibrium chemistry software to model the chemical reactions (see Section~\ref{sec:chemapp}).
 To each reaction, one can assign a Gibbs free energy of the reaction $\Delta G_r$, which is defined as

 and which has to be negative to be thermodynamically favorable.
-Otherwise, with a positive $\Delta G_r$, the reaction would require input energy to proceed.
+Otherwise, with a positive $\Delta G_r$, the reaction would require activation energy to proceed.
 This increases the system's total Gibbs free energy $\Delta G$, moving it away from the equilibrium (see below).
 The Gibbs free energy of the system $\Delta G$ is calculated by adding up each molecule's Gibbs free energy of formation,

 The chemical reactions will have essentially ceased when the system has reached equilibrium.
 At the concentrations of the reactants and products in the reaction at equilibrium, there can no longer occur a series of reactions that leads to a negative Gibbs free energy of the reaction $\Delta G_r$.
-Laboratory experiments reported that some nucleobases were produced in \SIrange{2}{228}{\hour} from gaseous reactants \citep[nos.~1, 6, 43, and 51 in Table \ref{tab:reactions},][]{Hayatsu1968}.
-This is a much shorter timescale than the timescale a planetesimal will remain aqueous ($\gg \si{\mega\year}$, see Figure~\ref{fig:planetesimals}).
-These reactions should have finished long before the planetesimal's interior cooled and trapped the remaining reactants when freezing out.
-Therefore, we assumed chemical equilibrium and performed calculations to minimize the Gibbs free energy of the system $\Delta G$.
-More details on the possible completion of the reactions in Table \ref{tab:reactions} inside planetesimals and further justifications for the chemical equilibrium assumption can be found in the previous study by \citet[Section~2.3]{Pearce2016}.
+We assumed chemical equilibrium and performed calculations to minimize the Gibbs free energy of the system $\Delta G$.